arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusMessaging-VS2012/HOL.md

 ---

 <a name="appendixA" />
-## Appendix A: Creating Queues and Topics using Windows Azure Management Portal ##
+## Appendix A: Creating Queues and Topics using Microsoft Azure Management Portal ##

-In this appendix you will learn how to create Service Bus Queues and Topics using the Windows Azure Management Portal.
+In this appendix you will learn how to create Service Bus Queues and Topics using the Microsoft Azure Management Portal.

 <a name="AppendixAQueues" />
-### Creating a Queue using Windows Azure Management Portal ###
+### Creating a Queue using Microsoft Azure Management Portal ###

 1. Make sure you have a Service Namespace created before continue.
 If you do not have a service namespace created, go to the [Getting Started](#GettingStarted) section of this lab.